shajra/nix-project/doc/nix-installation.md

 As you can guess, the `flakes` feature enables flakes functionality in Nix.
 The `nix-command` feature enables a variety of subcommands of Nix's newer `nix` command-line tool, some of which allow us to work with flakes.

-If you don't enable experimental features globally, there is a switch to enable features local to just a single command-line invocation.
+If you don't enable experimental features globally, there is a option to enable features local to just a single command-line invocation.
 For example, to use flakes-related commands, we call `nix --extra-experimental-features 'nix-command flakes' …`.
 When not configuring globally, setting an alias for this can be useful.
 The following command illustrates setting an alias in most POSIX-compliant shells:

 ```sh
 alias nix-flakes = nix --extra-experimental-features 'nix-command flakes'